ebadi/che-test/README.md

     //109.
 You data is in cookie, if you want to save it your need to register.
 Long term feature LOW PRIORITY
     //117.
 Reset doesn't close the solution notification LOW PRIORITY
     //123. the level slider issue also occurs when coming from the daily puzzle, not just the tutorial : TEST
     //127.
-Move Blogpost to chedoku.com
+Move Blogpost to chedoku.com  : LOW PRIORITY

     //134.
 Userdata to Cookie
     //135. null as game id in game history
     //136.
 Level 2 last puzzles are already solved
     //137.
 Level 1 puzzle solved but disappeared

+    //140.
+Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"
+    //141  Show if a puzzle is solved  or not  instead of findUnsolvedPuzzle
 ```